jarosenius/advent/README.md

 # Advent of Code

+Setup a new year with
+> dotnet run --setupYear 2021 # Replace 2021 with the year you want to setup.

 ## Options

 > --day, -d value :  Sets the day to run.
 Valid values are -1 (Today), 0 (All days) and 1-25 (The specified day)